 Some people are fortunate and can recognise they have an addiction early on and seek appropriate help.
 But for others, they do not see the enormity of their situation until they have lost everything – their job, their home and even their family.

 There are no pills or potions to take to cure gambling and one has to rely mostly on talking therapies.
 One intervention that has proved to be successful in dealing with gambling addiction is hypnosis.

-The hypnotherapist will guide the client to a state of relaxation, bypassing the conscious mind which allows the subconscious mind to focus on positive suggestions, reinforcing positive behaviours and therefore making long-term changes.
+During hypnotherapy for gambling the hypnotherapist will guide the client to a state of relaxation, bypassing the conscious mind which allows the subconscious mind to focus on positive suggestions, reinforcing positive behaviours and therefore making long-term changes.
 The therapy will allow the client to subconsciously modify their behaviour and understand that their actions are no longer appropriate or beneficial to their welfare.

 Like most addictions, whether it be gambling, drink, drugs or food, the addict craves their next ‘fix’.
 Hypnotherapy for gambling helps by destroying this craving and replacing it with a more positive, appropriate behaviour.
 The therapist may suggest the client takes up a new hobby or goes for a walk, anything to replace that point when they would begin this addictive behaviour.

 The therapist can give their client the tools and techniques to use whenever the urge to gamble appears.
 They may also teach their client some self-hypnosis which the client can use as and when appropriate.
 Not only will the hypnosis enable the client to regain a sense of calm, no longer feeling that constant agitation which goes hand in hand with most addictions, but they will also be able to rebuild his life, free of addiction and with renewed hope.